alanepontesw/big-data-design-systems/README.md

     * Tips
       * Termination Protection is **turned off** by default, you must turn it on.
       * On an EBS-Backed instance, the **default action is for the root EBS volume to be deleted** when the instance is terminated.
+      * Additional EBS volume will persist later the EC2 instance were terminated.
-      * EBS Root Volumes of your DEFAULT AMI's cannot be encrypted.
-You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI's in the AWS console or using API.
+      * EBS Root Volumes of your DEFAULT AMI(Amazon Machine Images)'s cannot be encrypted.
+You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI(Amazon Machine Images)'s in the AWS console or using API.
+      * The root volume is where the OS are.
       * Additional volumes can be encrypted.
   * Security Group
       * If you apply any change in security group this change take effect immediately.
       * All inbound traffic is blocked by default.
       * All Outbound traffic is allowed.